Tatoeba/tatoeba2/README.md

 ```bash
 $ git clone https://github.com/Tatoeba/admin.git
 ```
+- Install VirtualBox.
+You can download the appropriate package from [here](https://www.virtualbox.org/wiki/Linux_Downloads)
 - Install vagrant 1.5 or later.
 You can download the package [here](https://www.vagrantup.com/downloads) or if you are on a debian based 64-bit machine, just run the following commands:
 ```bash
 $ cd admin/imouto-devel